 In addition to wearing protective clothing, there are a number of other things you can know and do to help prevent these irritating vines from growing in your yard, getting in your house, and generally f*cking your day up:

 1. Treat yo’self (and your tools).
 Poison ivy rash is not contagious.
-But urushiol oil (the component in poison ivy, poison oak, and poison sumac that causes the reaction) can stay on anything you touch for weeks, which could re-expose you and trigger the rash over and over (as it did, unfortunately, for this hilarious blogger).
+But urushiol oil (the component in poison ivy, poison oak, and poison sumac that causes the reaction) can stay on anything you touch for weeks, which could re-expose you and trigger the rash over and over.
 Wash your garden tools (and everything else that might come into contact with poison ivy) regularly.

-2. The floor is made of lava.
+2. Act like the floor is made of lava.
 After working in the yard, as soon as you walk into the house, make a beeline for the laundry room and strip down to your skivvies.
 Put any clothes that may have come into contact with poison ivy directly into the wash.
-Then, march up to your shower and lather up.
-You want to get that oil off as soon as possible, before you touch anything.
+Then, march up to your shower and scrub down with soap.
+You want to get that oily resin off as soon as possible (even from under your fingernails), before you touch anything.

 3. Fido gets a bath, too.
 Wash your pets (and their toys) if you think they’ve been exposed.
 Most pets don’t react to the oil, but it could still be on them.
 If you then pet them or they rub up against you, you could be in for an unexpected rash later.